 Drug-resistant disease could cost global economy up to $100 trillion.

 Approximately 70 percent of medically important antibiotics in the United States are sold for use in food-producing animals.
 This shocking statistic, coupled with the spread of antibiotic resistant bacteria has created growing concern among consumers, regulators, and investors regarding antibiotics in animal agriculture.
-Companies, to differing degrees, have recognized this tide change and are adapting production practices to address these concerns.
+Companies, to differing degrees, have recognised this tide change and are adapting production practices to address these concerns.

 A 2012 Consumer Reports Survey found that 72 percent of consumers were concerned about the use of antibiotics in animal agriculture.
 Crucially, when it comes to antibiotics, consumers are putting their money where their mouth is.
 Between 2009 and 2014 sales of fresh chicken raised without antibiotics more than doubled from nearly $500 million to over $1 billion.